node-webrtc/node-webrtc/docs/build-from-source.md

 - Git
 - Ninja
 - CMake 3.15 or newer
-- Linux: GCC 10.1 or newer
-- MacOS: Xcode 12 or newer
-  - MacOSX11.3.sdk installed, see https://github.com/phracker/MacOSX-SDKs
-- Windows: Microsoft Visual Studio 2022 or newer, with the Clang toolchain installed
+- Microsoft Visual Studio 2022 or newer, with the Clang toolchain installed
 - Check the [additional prerequisites listed by WebRTC](https://webrtc.github.io/webrtc-org/native-code/development/prerequisite-sw/) - although their install is automated by the CMake scripts provided

-## Install
+## Building

-Once you have the prerequisites, clone the repository, set the `SKIP_DOWNLOAD` environment variable to "true", and run `npm install`.
-Just like when installing prebuilt binaries, you can set the `TARGET_ARCH` environment variable to "arm" or "arm64" to build for armv7l or arm64, respectively.
-Linux and macOS users can also set the `DEBUG` environment variable for debug builds.
+Once you have the prerequisites, just clone the repository, run `npm install` to install the Javascript dependencies, and `npm run build` to build node-webrtc for your host platform.

 ```
 git clone https://github.com/node-webrtc/node-webrtc.git
 cd node-webrtc
+npm install
+nix develop # macOS/Linux only
 npm run build
 ```

-## Subsequent Builds
+### Subsequent Builds

 Subsequent builds can be triggered with `cmake`, e.g. on MacOS:

 ```
-cmake --build build-darwin-x64
+cmake --build build-darwin-arm64
 ```

 You can pass either `--debug` or `--release` to build a debug or release build of node-webrtc (and the underlying WebRTC library).
 Refer to the CMake documentation for additional command line options.

+### Cross-Compiling

+The supported cross-compilation directions are:

+- MacOS arm64 ➡️ MacOS x64
+- MacOS x64 ➡️ ️MacOS arm64
+- Linux x64 ➡️ Linux arm64

+To run e.g. that that cross-compilation:

+1. Set `TARGET_ARCH` to "arm64"
+2. Re-run `npm run build`

+### Debug Builds

+1. Set `DEBUG=1`
+2. Re-run `npm run build`

+This is only fully-supported on macOS/Linux; Windows support is a bit dicey thanks to CMake.

+To run a release build after doing a debug build, `unset DEBUG`.

 ## Other Notes

 ### Linux

-On Linux, we dynamically link against the platform's libc and libc++.
-Also, although we compile WebRTC sources with Clang (downloaded as part of WebRTC's build process), we compile node-webrtc sources with the platform's complier
+On Linux, we compile libwebrtc's sources with libwebrtc's Clang toolchain and libwebrtc's sysroot.
+We statically link against its libc++ and libc++abi.
+This is a little dangerous (due to ABI concerns) but we match Clang major versions so it's probably OK?

 ### macOS

-On macOS, we statically link libc++ and libc++abi.
-Also, we compile WebRTC sources with the version of Clang downloaded as part of WebRTC's build process, but we compile node-webrtc sources using the system Clang.

-#### arm64

-In order to cross-compile for arm64 on MacOS,

-1. Set `TARGET_ARCH` to "arm64"
-2. Re-run `npm run build`
+On macOS, we compile libwebrtc's sources with our own clang toolchain and our own sysroot.
+We statically link against its libc++ and libc++abi.

 ### Windows